chamsrut/Chams/README.md

-Resources
+**Resources:**

-[1] Nicolas Borie: “Generating tuples of integers modulo the action of a permutation group and applications”, 2012; arXiv:1211.6261.
+- *[1] Nicolas Borie: “Generating tuples of integers modulo the action of a permutation group and applications”, 2012; arXiv:1211.6261.*

 **Mandatory**